How To Dehydrate Bell Peppers in a Food Dehydrator

 How to Make Bell Pepper Powder

-To make bell pepper powder, simply dehydrate bell peppers.
+To make bell pepper powder, simply dehydrate bell peppers to create dried bell pepper.
 First, place the desired amount of fresh, ripe red or green bell peppers into a food dehydrator and set it to your preferred dryness level.
-Once they are thoroughly dried and cooled, put them in a coffee grinder until you have reached the desired grind consistency.
+Once you have dried peppers, allow them to cool completely.
+Grinding peppers—whether dried bell pepper, chili peppers, or hot peppers—is a common way to make homemade spice blends.
+Put the dried peppers in a coffee grinder until you have reached the desired grind consistency.
 You can use this powder for seasoning on pizzas, baked potatoes, or other dishes.

 What Can You Do With Bell Pepper Powder?